Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 ASUS Chromebook C434 Flip

-Also, the laptop has a good processor and enough storage space so that you can work quickly and save a lot of files and documents.
+Also, the laptop has a good processor and enough storage space to work quickly and save a lot of files and documents.
 But the built-in storage may seem small, but you can always add more with a Micro SD card.

 It also has a good backlit keyboard with 14mm between each key, which makes it easy to type at night.